IzzyVanDerGiessen/mm/README.md

 been implemented yet due to time worries about the database size, so it has been left as a future improvement.

-# Quantitative evaluation and qualitative analysis of when it works and doesn't work and why. {#quantitative-evaluation-and-qualitative-analysis-of-when-it-works-and-doesnt-work-and-why. .unnumbered}
+# Quantitative evaluation and qualitative analysis of when it works and doesn't work and why.

 The team will focus on three criterion for evaluating our system.
 Those will be: